diegoluisr/redassist-case-study/README.md

 # Micro Insurance - Case Study

 This case study is an overview of a project I worked on and led almost two years ago.
-This project was a real challenge in the search for how to solve client needs using all the advantages of Drupal as a CMS/Framework.
+This project was a real challenge in the search for how to solve a client' needs using all the advantages of Drupal as a CMS/Framework.

 This repository doesn't attempt to show the complete workflow for the company's solutions because their business processes cover them.